Letters of Athol Cluny McPherson, January to March 1915 - Part 1

 if we will go out before the spring, I reckon

-Britain intends to force the war then by their
+Britain intends to force the war there by

 sheer weight of numbers.
 There is a chance